Entanglement-assisted quantum turbo codes: Simulation Results

 Our second simulation tested the serial concatenation of the PTO1REA encoder with itself, and Figure~\ref{fig:PTO1-performance}(b) displays the results.
-This turbo code uses the maximal amount of entanglement at a rate of $8/9$ and thus is an instance of the father protocol.
-Entanglement assistance gives the turbo code a dramatic boost in performance, in the sense that it can withstand far higher depolarizing noise rates than the unassisted turbo code.
-The true threshold occurs at $\approx0.345$---it is a true threshold because the code has a provably unbounded minimal distance~\cite{OPT08}, and the WER\ should continue to decrease as we increase the number of encoded qubits.
-This threshold is $5.47$\ dB beyond the pseudothreshold of the unassisted turbo code, and it is within $1.53$~dB of the $0.49088$~noise limit from the EA\ hashing bound.
-Thus, this code construction is operating in a noise regime in which standard quantum codes are simply not able to operate (compare with the results in Refs.~\cite{MMM04,HI07,COT07,PTO09,HBD09,TL10,KHIS10,FCVBT10}).
+This turbo code uses the maximal amount of entanglement at a rate of $8/9$ and thus is an instance of the so-called ``father'' protocol.
+Entanglement assistance gives the turbo code a dramatic increase in performance, in the sense that it can withstand far higher depolarizing noise rates than the unassisted turbo code.
+The threshold occurs at $\approx0.379$---we call this a threshold rather than a pseudothreshold because we expect that the WER\ should continue to decrease as we increase the number of encoded qubits, but we should clarify that we have not proven that this should hold.
+However, the EXIT chart analysis of Ref.~\cite{BNH13} suggests that this is a true threshold.
+This threshold is $4.73$\ dB beyond the pseudothreshold of the unassisted turbo code, and it is within $1.12$~dB of the $0.49088$~noise limit given by the EA\ hashing bound in (\ref{eq:EA-hashing-bound}) for a qubit rate $1/9$ and ebit rate $8/9$ code.
+This code construction is operating in a noise regime in which standard quantum codes are simply not able to operate (compare with the results in Refs.~\cite{MMM04,HI07,COT07,PTO09,HBD09,TL10,KHIS10,FCVBT10}).

 Our third simulation tested the serial concatenation of the PTO1REA inner encoder with the PTO1R outer encoder, and this EAQ\ turbo code has an entanglement consumption rate of $6/9$.
+The benchmark for comparison is given by (\ref{eq:boundary-hashing-region-1}), so that for a code with qubit rate $1/9$ and ebit rate $6/9$, its noise limit is found by solving for the $p$ for which

+which in this case is $p \approx 0.3779$.
 The inner encoder is recursive, but the outer encoder's free distance is not as high as that in the previous simulation.
-Thus, we should expect performance not to be as high as in the previous simulation.
 Figure~\ref{fig:PTO1-performance}(c) displays the results.
-Since the inner encoder is recursive, the EAQ turbo code has an unbounded minimum distance, and the threshold in Figure~\ref{fig:PTO1-performance}(c)\ is a true threshold.
-It occurs approximately at a depolarizing noise rate of $0.28$, which is within $0.91$~dB of the previous threshold and within $2.44$~dB of the $0.49088$ ~noise limit from the EA\ hashing bound.
+The threshold occurs approximately at a depolarizing noise rate of $0.309$, which is within $0.887$~dB of the previous threshold and within $0.87$~dB of the $0.3779$ ~noise limit given above.

+Our final simulation tested the serial concatenation of the PTO1R inner encoder with the PTO1REA outer encoder, and this EAQ turbo code has an entanglement consumption rate of $2/9$.
+Again, the benchmark for comparison is given by (\ref{eq:boundary-hashing-region-1}), so that for a code with qubit rate $1/9$ and ebit rate $2/9$, its noise limit is found by solving for the $p$ for which